How To Find Free Stock Images for Students

 - Budget: The content has to be free.

 Addressing these concerns in a balanced way can be tricky.
 Maybe you're living on a Ramen Noodle budget, or maybe you simply don't have the time, skill, or resources to take professional-quality photos or create original artwork for your projects.
-While the internet is overflowing with content, staying on the right side of the law when choosing and using it requires some careful judgement.
+While the internet is overflowing with content, staying on the right side of the law when choosing and using it requires some careful judgment.

 That's where free stock photography comes into play.
 Many professional and skilled amateur photographers choose to make their work available for free under various conditions.
 This huge library of photos and illustrations adds an essential element to your design and creation toolkit if you're serious about creating high-quality content.